alescrnjar/LLM_Experiments/README.md

 In this repository, I explore several prompt engineering techniques made possible by the library LangChain.
-Each folder contains a separate case, which I describe in the following:
+Each directory contains a separate case, which I describe in the following:

 # SQL Table Agent